-After the ferry ride we walked to the nearby Miyajimaguchi Train Station and just took the next train to Hiroshima.
+After the ferry ride, we walked to the nearby Miyajimaguchi Train Station and just took the next train to Hiroshima.
 It seemed like every train from there going eastward goes to Hiroshima, so it wasn't a problem.
 We had seen the train connections online and knew that you can go with a Shinkansen to Shin-Osaka and change there for a JR Special Rapid Train to Kyoto.
-While the train ride was fine and included in our JR Rail Pass and it also took less than two hours from Hiroshima to Shin-Osaka and about 20 minutes from Shin-Osaka to Kyoto, we had a lot of waiting time at the stations.
+The train ride was fine and included in our JR Rail Pass, and it also took less than two hours from Hiroshima to Shin-Osaka and about 20 minutes from Shin-Osaka to Kyoto.
+We had a lot of waiting time at the stations though.
 We finally arrived at the huge and modern train station in Kyoto.
-I was still feeling groggy and my blistered feet which developed into wounds were almost unbearable.
-Thanks to the ever reliable plaster that I've already brought from Germany.
+I was still feeling groggy, and my blistered feet which developed into wounds were almost unbearable.
+Thanks to the ever-reliable plaster that I bought from Germany.
 It surely made my life a lot easier.
-We did not have to walk long until we got to our hotel, the APA Hotel Kyoto-eki Horikawa-Dori.
-Guess what, we couldn't check in yet even if we asked for early check-in a few times (in all hotels in Japan) prior to this journey.
+We did not have to walk long until we got to our hotel, the APA Hotel Kyoto-Eki Horikawa-Dori.
+Guess what, we couldn't check in yet even if we asked for early check-in a few times (in all hotels in Japan) before this journey.
 I've already resigned to my fate of not being able to shower before 16:00 p.m.

 We were hoping to see wild monkeys in Miyajima, the day before on Mount Misen, but there weren't any in sight.
-So this time we were sure to see some but first we had to walk up a mountain, because the Monkey Park is pretty much on top of it.
-Actually you have to go up some stairs, come to a shrine, where also the entrance is, then some more stairs leading up to the hiking trail onto the platform on top where most of the apes are because they are fed there.
-I was getting a cold and felt a bit weak, so I wasn't that amused when I realized how much walking is involved.
-Still, the view was great and we finally saw monkeys!
+So this time we were sure to see some, but first, we had to walk up a mountain, because the Monkey Park is pretty much on top of it.
+Actually, you have to go up some stairs, come to a shrine, where also the entrance is, then some more stairs leading up to the hiking trail onto the platform on top where most of the apes are because they are fed there.
+I was getting the flu and felt a bit weak, so I wasn't that amused when I realised how much walking is involved.
+Still, the view was great, and we finally saw monkeys!

 After we had walked back to the bridge, we made a short stop at the river, before going to another big attraction in Arashiyama, the Tenryuji Temple, a World Heritage Site.
 It is a beautiful temple with an exquisite garden.
 I just love Japanese gardens.

-At the end of the Bamboo Grove was the way to Okochi Sanso Villa and to the right would have been the trail to a string of interesting looking temples like the Gioji Temple, the Adashino Nenbutsuji Temple and more.
+At the end of the Bamboo Grove was the way to Okochi Sanso Villa and to the right would have been the trail to a string of fascinating looking temples like the Gioji Temple, the Adashino Nenbutsuji Temple and more.
 Unfortunately, it was already late.
-Most temples close at 5 p.m. and the last entrance is often 30 minutes before.
-So we walked back through the Bamboo Grove and came along the Nonomya Shrine and then continued to the Saga Arashiyama Train Station to return to Kyoto Station.
+Most temples close at 5 p.m., and the last entrance is often 30 minutes before.
+So we walked back through the Bamboo Grove and came along the Nonomiya Shrine and then continued to the Saga Arashiyama Train Station to return to Kyoto Station.

-Inside the Kyoto Station is this huge shopping mall which is basically connected to the train station, and found the supermarket in the basement, after we went through a floor above that seemed to be totally dedicated to cakes and cookies that looked delicious and strange at the same time.
-My friend was happy to find dried salami and I was happy that behind the supermarket was some kind of a food court with a multitude of foods to choose from.
-There I bought some takeaway and then we walked to the APA Hotel Kyoto-eki Horikawa-Dori, to finally check in.
+Inside the Kyoto Station is this huge shopping mall which is primarily connected to the train station, and found the supermarket in the basement, after we went through a floor above that seemed to be dedicated entirely to cakes and cookies that looked delicious and strange at the same time.
+My friend was happy to find dried salami, and I was delighted that behind the supermarket was some kind of a food court with a multitude of foods to choose from.
+There I bought some takeaway and then we walked to the APA Hotel Kyoto-Eki Horikawa-Dori, to finally check in.

-Our room was quite nice and the Onsen on the top floor was even nicer, with an inside and an outside Onsen as well as a little dry sauna.
-After dinner and some rest we relaxed there a bit before going to sleep.
+Our room was quite lovely, and the Onsen on the top floor was even more beautiful, with an inside and an outside Onsen as well as a little dry sauna.
+After dinner and some rest, we relaxed there a bit before going to sleep.